I have a love/hate for Daylight Saving Time.

-The more light we are exposed to, the less melatonin we make.
+The more light we are exposed to during the day, the less melatonin we make.
 Once darkness sets in, we ramp up production of melatonin to start getting our brains ready for bed.
-Our internal clocks are controlled by the sun, but are designed to adjust to seasonal changes gradually.

-Yes — and you probably have them in your garden or kitchen already.
+Yes—and you probably have them in your garden or kitchen already.

-Some fruits and vegetables contain small amounts of melatonin (as well as other sleep-promoting chemicals, like tryptophan and magnesium) that help you settle down and fall asleep faster.
+Certain foods may help you sleep because they contain compounds that naturally make you sleepier.
+These fruits and vegetables contain small amounts of melatonin (as well as other sleep-promoting chemicals, like tryptophan and magnesium) that help you settle down, fall asleep faster, and stay asleep longer.

-10 fruits and vegetables that help you sleep better at night
+13 fruits and vegetables that help you sleep better at night

-1. Cherries
+1. Kiwi

 Cherries (especially sour cherries like the Montmorency variety) are one of the only (and highest) natural food sources of melatonin.